mardiros/tursu/docs/source/introduction.md

 ## Bind code function to gherkin keyword

-Using tursu, those keywords are bound to python decorators that will match the phrase.
+Using Turşu, those keywords are bound to python decorators that will match the phrase.

 While running the following command